VIN-y/MissChanger/README.md

 Misschanger aims to be a tool-changing mechanism that is compatible with both Voron Trident and Voron 2.4.
 While also retaining the MGN9H tapping system of Voron-Tap.

+This tool-changer have been tested to work fine, printing at 200mm/s and 5000mm/s^2.

 At the moment, it is only compatible with the Stealth Burner toolhead, with the Revo-Voron hotend, and the Voron 2.4.

 ## Assembly